Burnout Is All about the Workplace Not the Employee

 There are three types of burnout, each with its own causes:

 This happens when a worker works harder and harder in their pursuit of success.
-However, many who do this are willing to risk their own lives to feel success in their job.
+However, many who do this are willing to risk their own lives and forgo self care to feel success in their job.

 This type of burnout happens when an employee feels they are underappreciated or challenged enough.
 In many cases, this happens because the company fails to provide them with learning opportunities or professional growth.
-People who feel burned out by the lack of growth may later decide to look for a different job.
+People who feel burned out by the lack of growth may later decide to look for different and more challenging work at a different company.

 Employees actively seeking approval at work may feel incompetent when things do not go right.
 People in the medical community commonly associate this with imposter syndrome.